ChickenKyiv/search-api-documentation/docs/database-tables-models/attribute/allergy.md

 ---

 ---
-description: >-
-  Here we're displaying a list of requests, that will return data, related to allergy attributes
+>  Here we're displaying a list of requests, that will return data, related to allergy attributes
 ---